Shuang1997/Shuang1997.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Ph.D student in Computer Vision and Robotics
+subtitle: Ph.D student at TU Berlin

 profile:
   align: right